mcnew/aguacate-swagger-demo/README.md

 }
 ```

-You can replace with the following data:
+Click on "Try it out" button, and replace the body with the following data

 ```json
 {